practicalli/clojure/alternative-tools/clojure-tools/cognitect-rebl.md

 [Accept the Cognitect dev-tools license](https://cognitect.com/dev-tools/) to receive an email containing a link to download the latest version of Datomic local and a personal access token for access to the Cognitect Maven repository which contains the REBL library.

-Follow the maven configuration link in the email to configure your build tool (Clojure CLI tools or Leiningent) and the repository in the project pom.xml.
+Follow the maven configuration link in the email to configure your build tool (Clojure CLI tools or Leiningen) and the repository in the project pom.xml.

 ## Aliases for Cognitect REBL
 Follow the [REBL installation steps](https://docs.datomic.com/cloud/other-tools/REBL.html#installation) to create an alias in the user-wide deps.edn configuration.

 Alternatively, use the [practicalli/clojure-deps-edn configuration]({{book.P9IClojureDepsEdnInstall}}) which contains the `:inspect/rebl` alias for use with Java 11.

 ## Running REBL with a project
 Run the project using the Clojure CLI tools